github/codeql/javascript/change-notes/2021-03-09-template-object-injection.md

 lgtm,codescanning
 * The `js/template-object-injection` query has been added.
-It highlights servers where an templating engine may allow attacks on the server.
+It highlights places where an attacker can pass special parameters to a template engine.